pkgcraft/pkgcraft.github.io/content/posts/pkgcraft/extending-bash.md

 callables.
 All other internal functionality will be implemented as methods on the shell instance wrapping the bash library.

-The difficulty comes with sharing state across the rust <-> C border since the bulitins, while written in rust, are called from C in bash.
+The difficulty comes with sharing state across the FFI border since the builtins are written in rust, but are called from C in bash.
 Therefore it's not easy to write them in a fashion that allows reuse and inter-builtin calls while also passing some form of mutable context parameter.
 Once again, pkgcraft uses a mutable, thread-local instance that builtins are able to import and use